Dragutin Dimitrijević: Execution

-In 1953, Dimitrijević and his codefendants were all posthumously retried by the Supreme Court of Serbia and found not guilty because there was no proof of their alleged participation in the assassination plot.
+A month later, on 26 June 1917, Dimitrijević was executed by Royal Serbian Army firing squad.
+His last words were, "Long live Yugoslavia!"
+In 1953, Dimitrijević and his codefendants were all posthumously retried by the Supreme Court of Serbia and found not guilty because there was no proof of their alleged participation in an assassination plot against the Prince Regent.